 In 2016, Congress came close to including women in the draft.
 House and Senate committees both approved a provision in the 2017 National Defense Authorization Act that would have made the change.
 But ultimately, lawmakers decided to strip out the provision and ordered a review of the Selective Service System instead.
 That review is still ongoing.

 Unless Congress does change the law in the future, women are not permitted or required to register for the Selective Service System.

 Want to Know More About the Military?

 Be sure to get the latest news about the military, as well as critical info about how to join and all the benefits of service.
-Become a Military.com member for free and receive customized updates delivered straight to your inbox.
+Subscribe to Military.com and receive customized updates delivered straight to your inbox.